pprevos/r4h2o/manuscript/r4h2o_03_basics.md

 X> Open the help file for the `plot()` function.
 How do you plot a function with both points and lines?

 ## Quiz 1: Calculating channel flows
 Now it is your turn to play with R and functionality of RStudio.
 You need to measure the flow in a rural channel with a rectangular weir (figure 3.3).
-Measuring flows in open channels is usually done by measuring the depth of the water at a section with a standard profile.
+Measuring flows in open channels is usually achieved by measuring the depth of the water at through section with a standard profile.
 A mathematical relationship determines the volume of water the passes through the channel.

 The width of the weir is 300mm, and you measure a height of 100mm.
 To calculate the flow, you can use a simplified version of the Kindsvater-Carter rectangular weir equation ([ISO 1438: 2017](https://www.iso.org/standard/66463.html)):

 ```$
-q = \frac{2}{3} C_d \sqrt{(2g)}\ bh^{(3/2)}
+q = \frac{2}{3} C_d \sqrt{(2g)}\; bh^{(3/2)}
 ```

 - `q`$: Flow rate (m^3^/s).